ardatan/graphql-tools/website/docs/stitch-schema-extensions.md

 });

-// just mock the schemas for now to make them return dummy data chirpSchema = addMocksToSchema({ schema: chirpSchema });
+// just mock the schemas for now to make them return dummy data postSchema = addMocksToSchema({ schema: postSchema });
-authorSchema = addMocksToSchema({ schema: authorSchema });
+userSchema = addMocksToSchema({ schema: userSchema });

-// setup subschema config objects export const chirpSubschema = { schema: chirpSchema };
+// setup subschema config objects export const postsSubschema = { schema: postSchema };
-export const authorSubschema = { schema: authorSchema };
+export const usersSubschema = { schema: userSchema };
 ```

-We may want to navigate from a particular user to their chirps, or from a chirp to its author.
+We may want to navigate from a particular user to their posts, or from a post to its user.
 This is possible within our service architecture by connecting an existing key of each object to a corresponding root query:

-- `Chirp.authorId -> userById(id)` gets a Chirp's author.
+- `Post.userId -> userById(id)` gets a Post's user.
-- `User.id -> chirpsByAuthorId(authorId)` gets a User's chirps.
+- `User.id -> postsByUserId(userId)` gets a User's posts.

 To formalize this navigation within our gateway schema, we can _extend_ each type with a new field that will translate its respective key into an actual object association: